 While it is preferable to vape outside and away from pets, the effects of vaping have been shown in various studies to be less detrimental than smoking.
 The NHS 7 and Public Health England 8 claim that vaping is a whopping 95% safer than smoking for humans.

-A landmark study 9 funded by Cancer Research UK provided evidence to support claims that vaporisers and other e-cigarettes cause significantly less harm compared to smoking.
+A landmark study 9 funded by Cancer Research UK provided evidence to support claims that vaporisers and other e-cigarettes (like vape pens or vape mods) cause significantly less harm compared to smoking.
 Vaping liquids and vapour were found to contain fewer toxic and carcinogenic chemicals known to cause cancer and other illnesses.

 While vaping is regarded as a safer alternative to smoking, it’s best to vape outside and away from your pets wherever possible to reduce the risk to them, your family members, and roommates.
 Side effects that can befall people and animals who inhale second-hand vapour include allergic reactions and respiratory issues.